rehmoe/Codeigniter3-REST-Boilerplate/README.md

  - Whoops Errors for Cool Kids integration
  - PHP Dotenv library integration
  - Proper environmental configuration setup
- - A very series of robust helper files from CLI to Databases
+ - A series of robust helper files from CLI to Databases
  - Migration files for ci_sessions and the REST Library
  - And more... take a look!